-- Make sure you enter the correct WiFi password if prompted.
+- Make sure you enter the correct Wi-Fi password if prompted.

 - Make sure that the gateway pod is connected to the modem and is functioning.
 Check to make sure that your Pods are online.
-You can always verify the status of your Pods in your Plume App Settings.
+You can always verify the status of your Pods in your HomePass App Settings.

 - Restart your device.
-Some always-on devices like thermostats and and doorbells may not connect to the new network without a reboot.
+Some always-on devices like thermostats and doorbells may not connect to the new network without a reboot.

 - Reset network settings or forget the old network on your device.
+If your old Wi-Fi is still broadcasting, your device may be switching between networks.

-- Check if other devices can connect to the WiFi network.
+- Check if other devices can connect to the Wi-Fi network.
 If not, contact your ISP for a potential internet outage or Plume Support if your Plume network is offline.

 Ethernet connected devices